Feelings of suicide is not a normal response to stress

 Suicide is preventable.
 Knowing the warning signs is the most effective way to prevent suicide.
 Signs include:

-Should you witness, hear, or see someone you know exhibits any one or more of those signs, seek help AS SOON AS POSSIBLE.
+If you witness, hear, or see someone you know exhibiting any one or more of those signs, seek help AS SOON AS POSSIBLE.

-Knowing how to manage student distress and disruption can also empower you to support someone in need or identify when you may need some support.
-Remember to never ignore unusual behaviors and do not promise confidentiality if talking with someone about suicidal thoughts or other distressed behavior.
+Remember to never ignore signs of suicide and do not promise confidentiality if talking with someone about suicidal thoughts or other distressed behavior.
 The goal is to get help and support for everyone involved, including you.

 It's a myth that asking about suicide will not cause someone die by suicide.
 Asking give a person the opportunity to seek help for the thoughts already in their head.
 Prior to asking, take a breath and recognize that you can ask and save a life.
 Then, follow these steps: